 Currencies

 When displaying prices, either specify the currency of the item's origin or ensure your audience sees a localized price.
-For your app's pricing, use the Link component to link to your website, where the price can be shown in the user's local currency format.
+For your app's pricing, use the Link(opens in a new tab or window) component to link to your website, where the price can be shown in the user's local currency format.

 Dates